Agent Agreement – Terms and Conditions

 6.1.3 Criminal Code Charges Only

-An Agent cannot accept a matter where there are charges under the Criminal Code but no charges under another federal statute unless directed to do so by the Agent Supervisor.
+An Agent cannot accept a matter where there are charges under the Criminal Code but no charges under another federal statute, except in relation to a failure to appear, breach of probation, and other offences against the administration of justice that stem from a substantive federal file.

 6.1.4 Legal Advice

-An Agent is authorized, unless otherwise instructed by the Agent Supervisor, to provide legal advice to an enforcement agency concerning specific issues relating to the legislation set out in the Agent’s Agreement.
+An Agent is authorized to provide legal advice to an enforcement agency concerning specific issues relating to the legislation set out in the Agent's Agreement.

 6.1.5 Training to Enforcement Agencies

-An Agent must obtain approval from the Agent Supervisor prior to providing training to an enforcement agency concerning specific issues relating to the legislation provided in the Agent’s Agreement.
-The Agent must submit a FAR to obtain the case and billing numbers for each instance of training.
+An Agent must obtain approval from the Agent Supervisor prior to providing training to an enforcement agency relating to the legislation provided in the Agent's Agreement.

 6.2 Change of Venue

-If a court orders a change of venue outside the locations set out in his or her Agreement, the Agent must receive written approval from the Agent Supervisor before continuing to work on the file.
+If a court orders a change of venue outside the locations set out in their Agreement, Agents must receive written approval from the Agent Supervisor before undertaking travel arrangements and continuing to work on the file.

-Consult sections 10.8 concerning travel allowances and disbursements.
+Consult section 10.8 concerning travel allowances and disbursements.

-Chapter 3.9 of the PPSC Deskbook provides that the DPP, or his or her delegate, generally will consent to a waiver of charges from one jurisdiction to another for purposes of a guilty plea.
+Chapter 3.9 of the PPSC Deskbook provides that the DPP, or their delegate, generally will consent to a waiver of charges from one jurisdiction to another for purposes of a guilty plea.
 If there is a request to waive a charge to another jurisdiction, the Agent must contact the Agent Supervisor for instructions.

-Agent Firms must comply with any reporting and consulting requirements (for example, financial, legal, administrative, or substantive requirements) established by the Agent Supervisor.
-These requirements may be itemized in the documents provided to the Agent Firm at the time of the Agreement or the Agent Supervisor may specify them at a later date.
+Agent Firms must comply with any reporting and consulting requirements (for example, financial, legal, administrative, or substantive requirements) that the Agent Supervisor establishes.
+They may be stipulated in the documents provided to the Agent Firm at the time of the Agreement or the Agent Supervisor may specify them at a later date.

-In addition to any other reporting requirements stipulated by the Agent Supervisor, Agent Firms must report in a timely manner to the Agent Supervisor, in writing, any “significant legal issues” set out in Schedule A.
+Notwithstanding section 6.5.1, Agent Firms must report in a timely manner to the Agent Supervisor in writing, any "significant legal issues" set out in Schedule A.

-Where an accused is convicted and the Court imposes a fine, the Agent Firm is required to report the details to the Agent Supervisor within 30 days and provide the Agent Supervisor with a copy of the Fine Order, unless instructed otherwise by the Agent Supervisor.
+Where an accused is convicted and the Court imposes a fine or a fine in lieu of forfeiture, the Agent Firm is required to update the file information in the PPSC's legal case management system, report and provide a copy of the Fine Order to the Agent Supervision Unit within 30 days, unless instructed otherwise by the Agent Supervisor.

 Agents do not have the authority to initiate an appeal or respond to an appeal on behalf of the Director, unless specifically instructed to do so in writing by the Agent Supervisor.

-If the Agent believes that an appeal is warranted, he or she must provide recommendations in writing to the Agent Supervisor, within seven days of the impugned ruling or result, by outlining the nature of the charge, the evidence, the Crown’s position, the defence’s position, the court’s ruling, the legal issues, and the reasons for the recommendation.
+Believing that an appeal is warranted, the Agent must contact the Agent Supervisor as soon as practical to discuss the merits of the appeal.
+The Agent will provide recommendations in writing to the Agent Supervisor within seven days of the ruling or result.
+The Agent should outline the nature of the charge, the evidence, the Crown's position, the defence's position, the court's ruling, the legal issues, and the reasons for the recommendation.

-Similarly, the Agent may not discontinue an appeal without the prior written approval of the Agent Supervisor.
+Similarly, the Agent must not discontinue an appeal without the prior written approval of the Agent Supervisor.

 Where a decision is appealed and the federal Crown is the respondent, the Agent must immediately notify the Agent Supervisor.

-Carriage of an appeal may only be assigned to the Agent by the Agent Supervisor.
-Agents are not to submit a FAR (html) for appeal matters.
+An appeal may only be assigned to the Agent by the Agent Supervisor.
+Agents are not to submit a FAR for appeal matters.

-Information that falls, or might fall, within the protection of sections 37 to 39 of the Canada Evidence Act should be brought to the immediate attention of the Agent Supervisor.
+Agents must bring information that falls, or might fall, within the protection of sections 37 to 39 of the Canada Evidence Act to the immediate attention of the Agent Supervisor.
 The Agent Supervisor will give specific instructions as to whether and how to object to disclosure under those provisions.

 Agent Firms must use the same official language as that of the accused in both oral and written pleadings.
 Where an Agent Firm initiates communications or proceedings on behalf of the Crown and the language preference of the accused is known, that official language must be used.